-Our faculty is engaged in graduate and medical education in both microbiology and immunology, as well as in robust postdoctoral training programs, all supported by institutional NIH training grants.
+Our faculty are engaged in graduate and medical education in both microbiology and immunology, as well as in robust postdoctoral training programs, all supported by institutional NIH training grants.

-We invite you to explore our web-site to learn more about our people, research and educational programs.
-We hope you will visit our web-site often to follow our progress in this new venture.
+We invite you to explore our website to learn more about our people, research and educational programs, as well as opportunities for employment.